 With the publication of the January 2019 HICP, Germany’s methodology for package holidays changed.
 The previously published index for package holidays for Germany was revised back to 2015 using the new methodology.
 As a consequence, aggregates that include German package holidays were also revised.

 HICPs are based on the continuous measurement of prices for a sample of specified goods and services, in selected locations and outlets.
-The HICP samples are sufficiently large and representative of consumption behaviours to yield reliable and comparable results, taking into account the national diversity of products.
+Sampling of products, outlets and locations and data collection are carried out by the NSIs.
+The HICP samples are sufficiently large and representative of consumption behaviours to yield reliable and comparable results, taking into account the national diversity of products and outlets.
 The HICP samples are kept updated to remain representative of the target universe.
-Every year the HICP incorporates new products that achieved a share of over one part per thousand of total consumer expenditure and is kept relevant throughout the year with the inclusion of new representative products and exclusion of obsolete ones.
+To achieve that, every year, the HICP must incorporate in the sample new products that achieved a representative share of over one part per thousand of the total consumer expenditure and exclude products that dropped below that threshold.

 18.2.
 Frequency of data collection